dkappe/AIvsHuman/README.md

 # AIvsHuman
-AI vs Human song classifier
+AI vs Human song classifier.
+The idea is to use cpu rather than gpu.

 ## install prerequisites